 Richer coverage of pension issues in bilateral surveillance—evidenced by SIPs, or by boxes or annexes in Article IV staff reports—dropped in the middle of the evaluation period, and then rose during 2011–14, with a further sharp increase in 2015 (see Figure 4).
-Appendix Table 1 lists all the SIPs, annexes or text boxes reviewed for this evaluation.
 SIPs on pension issues were prepared at least once during the evaluation period for 90 percent of the 31 AEs in the sample and for more than 40 percent of the 66 EMEs in the sample.
 TA on pension issues—which reflects both demand and supply factors—doubled during the evaluation period, from 2-4 countries on average per year in 2006–10 to 3-8 countries per year in 2010–15.
-Just under 30 percent of the EMEs in the sample received TA compared to 25 percent of AEs and 10 percent of LICs.
+Just under 30 percent of the EMEs in the sample received TA, compared to 25 percent of AEs and 10 percent of LICs.